enkidevs/curriculum/regular-expressions/introduction/basic-syntax-i/regex-quantifiers-i.md

 ---
 ## Revision

-Which of these regexes would NOT match this string?
+Which of these regexes would NOT match this text?

-`'abccc'`
+abccc

 ???